singuerinc/www/_posts/2015-07-16-facebook-moments.md

 About the video transition:
 It was a great challenge to me to make the transition works across all kind of devices.
-In fact, some time after the release, I was surprised when Codrops creates <a href="http://tympanus.net/codrops/2015/09/17/how-to-create-a-fullscreen-video-opening-animation/" target="_blank">a tutorial based on such effect</a>.
+In fact, some time after the release, I was surprised when Codrops creates <a href="http://tympanus.net/codrops/2015/09/17/how-to-create-a-fullscreen-video-opening-animation/" target="_blank" rel="noopener">a tutorial based on such effect</a>.